mattmillen888/bedrock-proxy/README.md

-Got it ✅ — we’ll stick with .env for configuration (already wired up with dotenvy) and I’ll draft you a comprehensive README.md so you can run this project smoothly.

-Here’s the README.md you can drop into your project root:

-⸻

 # 🦀 Bedrock Proxy (Rust + Axum)

 A lightweight local proxy server that connects to **AWS Bedrock Claude 4** models with proper authentication.
 Handles AWS Signature V4 signing and supports both JSON and streaming responses.

-⸻

 ## ✨ Features
 - 🔑 Loads AWS credentials from `.env` file